 Plant hormones, phytohormones or phytosterols, if applied to humans have a different hormone like chemical reaction, and they have been used for centuries.
 Pomegranates by example, used to be a symbol of fertility, and as we know today, pomegranates are high in phytosterols.

 Further scientific research has shown an increased intake of phytosterols to be associated with decreased cholesterol and decreased risk of some cancers, among others.

 However, phytosterols are not like human endocrine gland produced hormones, instead, they have a "hormonal like" effect.

 Plants, some, even without containing phytosterols, contain plant constituents other than phytosterols that can sometimes exert an estrogenic, or progesteronic effect.

 Estrogen, is unique in this, as most other hormones and adrenocorticoids require precise molecular shapes to bind to receptors.

-To explain this further, lets look at simple answers to >
+To explain this further, lets look at simple answers to a simple question: